Learn a new Ukulele chord every day of the year. The chord for January 20th is D.

 D F# A

-These are the 1 3 5 scale degrees of the parent D major scale.
+The chord tones are the 1 3 5 scale degrees of the parent D Major Scale .

-Although you can play any chord with any finger as long as it's your, the recommended fingering for D is:
+Although you can play any chord with any finger — as long as it's yours, the recommended fingering for D is:

 Here are a few alternate fingerings for today’s D chord depending on the context the chord is being used.